 Hympavzi is a medicine used to prevent or reduce bleeding in patients 12 years of age and older, weighing at least 35 kg, with:

+Haemophilia A (congenital factor VIII deficiency)

-severe haemophilia A (congenital factor VIII deficiency, when the factor VIII blood level is less than 1%)
+who have not developed factor VIII inhibitors with severe disease (the factor VIII blood level is less than 1%), or

-who have not developed factor VIII inhibitors, or
+who have developed factor VIII inhibitors

+Haemophilia B (congenital factor IX deficiency)

-severe haemophilia B (congenital factor IX deficiency, when the factor IX blood level is less than 1%)
+who have not developed factor IX inhibitors with severe disease (the factor IX blood level is less than 1%), or

-who have not developed factor IX inhibitors.
+who have developed factor IX inhibitors.

 Haemophilia A is an inherited bleeding disorder caused by a lack of factor VIII.
 Haemophilia B is an inherited bleeding disorder caused by lack of factor IX.
 Factor VIII and factor IX are proteins required for blood to clot and stop any bleeding.
 Some patients with haemophilia can develop factor VIII or factor IX inhibitors (antibodies in the blood that act against replacement factor VIII or factor IX medicines and prevent them from working properly).